House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 10. Broadcast Sprinklers Are an Inadequate Watering Tool

-One of the most inefficient tools you can use to water your outdoor plants is a broadcast sprinkler.
-On a hot, windy day, a large portion of the water being sprayed by a broadcast sprinkler never even makes it to the soil or your plants!
+A broadcast sprinkler is one of the most inefficient tools to water your outdoor plants.
+On a hot, windy day, a large portion of the water being sprayed by a broadcast sprinkler never makes it to the soil or your plants!
 Instead, it evaporates first, wasting water and leaving your plants thirsty.
-The solution?
-Spray water yourself using a simple garden hose and sprayer.
+The solution is to water your plants using a simple garden hose and sprayer.

 11. Never Use Treated, Softened Water on Your Plants